-Keys to the Game: Seattle vs. Arizona — Seahawks trying for a 10th win and the 5th seed in the playoffs
+Keys to the Game: What the Seahawks have to do against the Cardinals to earn their 10th win

 Seattle rushing attack vs. Arizona run defense.

-The Seahawks are first in the NFL in rushing at 158.5 yardsd per game while Arizona is last in run defense at 153.1.
+The Seahawks are first in the NFL in rushing at 158.5 yards per game while Arizona is last in run defense at 153.1.
 As veteran Arizona Republic columnist Kent Somers wrote, that means “nothing has to give’’ on Sunday.
 Well, maybe other than the Arizona defense again and again.
 Seattle rushed for 171 yards in the first game against Arizona, which was the first of its franchise-record streak of seven straight games rushing for 150 or more yards (and actually, 155 or more in each).
 Seattle has some injury issues on its offensive line and might try to give Chris Carson some rest as he has 71 carries the last three weeks — almost a third of his season total of 228.
 But the Seahawks should be able to still run at will on the Cardinals.

 PLAYER TO WATCH